gijosso/smart-session-planner/README.md

 ## Tips

-- Anonymous sign up, log out and log in again to generate a new fresh account
+- Anonymous sign up, log out and log in again to generate a fresh account
-- In Settings you can generate 6 sessions to test the suggestion engine (ignore some db constraints for testing purposes)
+- In Settings you can generate 6 sessions to test the suggestion engine (ignore some DB constraints for testing purposes)
 - In Settings you can delete all sessions

 ## What Has Been Built